Share to: share facebook share twitter share wa share telegram print page

 27. ^ "University of South Carolina Admissions".
 US News Best Colleges.
 March 10, 2016.
 Retrieved August 13, 2023.

 28. ^ "SC Honors College – Office of Undergraduate Admissions – University of South Carolina".
+Archived from the original on August 16, 2016.
 Retrieved August 15, 2016.

 29. ^ Roko, Ellyde (December 2, 2004).
 "New program at University of South Carolina targets top students".
 The State.